When considering purchasing a different kind of vehicle, one factor to consider is how difficult it is to drive.

 Depending on the specific vehicle, driving a pickup truck can be as easy as driving a car.
 Driving a truck is harder when it's:

-• An older truck with less safety and convenience features.
+- An older truck with fewer safety and convenience features.

-With that in mind, let's take a look at some of the main differences between driving a car and driving a pickup truck.
+With that in mind, let's examine some of the main differences between driving a car and a pickup truck.

 Not all of these are disadvantages.
 Some features make driving easier.
 However, it's important to be aware of them all when making the decision to get a truck.